-In an effort to curb the litigation that occurs when financial advisors move from one broker-dealer to another, in 2004 three of the largest brokerage firms (Merrill Lynch, Citigroup, and UBS Financial Services formed the Protocol for Broker Recruiting (the “Protocol”).
+In an effort to curb the litigation that occurs when financial advisors move from one broker-dealer to another, in 2004 three of the largest brokerage firms, Merrill Lynch, Citigroup, and UBS Financial Services formed the Protocol for Broker Recruiting also known as Broker Protocol.

 In fact, membership in the Protocol includes almost 550 firms, including the majority of the largest wire houses.
 Most surprising though is the trend of smaller broker-dealers joining the Protocol to obtain the secondary benefit that the Protocol provides – protection and predictability when hiring financial advisors.

 The Protocol is an agreement that essentially eliminates costly litigation by and between its participants.
 If a financial advisor leaves a member firm to join another member firm and follows the provisions set forth in the Protocol, there should not be any litigation against the broker or hiring firm.
 The provisions of the Protocol establish a procedure for transitioning between firms that, when followed, saves the recruit and his new firm from legal fees, an injunction, a possible damages award, and the uncertainty inherent in litigation.

 Under the Protocol, prior to resigning, the financial advisor should prepare two lists: the first containing his or her customers’ names, addresses, telephone numbers, email addresses and account types; the second containing all the information in the first, plus client account numbers.